NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Nanopore_tutorial.md

 # Nanopore sequence data tutorial

 This is a tutorial to do quality control of the Nanopore sequence data.
-The data we use at our institute is mainly minION sequence data gnerate for the assembly of bacterial genomes.
+The data we use at our institute is mainly minION sequence data generated for the assembly of bacterial genomes.
 This tutorial uses Guppy version 5 for basecalling, demultiplexing and quality score filtering.
 The tutorial is run a HIGH PERFORMANCE COMPUTING system that uses a SLURM system for job allocation.
 If you have your own server, just skip the srun step, but make sure to have Guppy, Nanoplot and NanoFilt installed.

 _This tutorial is a work in progress, and will be updated in the coming periode, with assembly steps as well._